2020 was quite the year for so many of us, especially students. So many things did not go according to how you might have expected.

 In 2021, make this the year that you better yourself, spend more time with loved ones (even if it’s online) and save for the future.

 From everyone at CityBlock, we hope this year is an improvement and you get back to your usual student activities soon.
 You can always talk to a member of our team if you’re struggling with anything.
-If you’d like to book accommodation for the next academic year, we have student accommodation in Lancaster, student accommodation in Reading and student accommodation in Durham available.
+If you’d like to book accommodation for the next academic year, we have student accommodation in Lancaster and student accommodation in Reading available.

 Contact us today to find out more.